-- FOR electing each of the director nominees who are listed on the proxy form (called policyholders' directors) - FOR appointing Deloitte LLP (Deloitte) as auditor.
+- FOR electing each of the director nominees who are listed on the proxy form (called policyholders' directors) - FOR appointing Deloitte LLP (Deloitte) as auditor - FOR a special resolution amending By-law No. 1 to increase the limit on the maximum amount of compensation payable in aggregate to all directors.

 You can appoint another person to vote for you by printing his or her name in the space provided on the proxy form and registering them online, as described below.
 This person does not need to be a voting policyholder, but your vote can only be counted if he or she attends the virtual meeting and votes for you.
 Regardless of who you appoint as your proxyholder, if you do not specify how you want to vote, your proxyholder can vote as he or she sees fit.
 Your proxyholder can also vote as he or she decides on any other items of business that properly come before the meeting, and on any amendments to the items listed above.
-You must also complete the additional step of registering the proxyholder by calling AST at 1-866-751-6315 (within North America) or 1 (212) 235-5754 (outside of North America) by no later than 5:00 p.m.
-(Toronto time) on Tuesday, April 28, 2020.
-Failing to register your proxyholder online will result in the proxyholder not receiving a control number, which is required to vote at the meeting.
+You or your proxyholder must also complete the additional step of registering the proxyholder by calling AST at 1-866-751-6315 (within North America) or 1 (212) 235-5754 (outside of North America) or by completing an form online using the following link: https://lp.astfinancial.com/ControlNumber by no later than 5:00 p.m.
+(Toronto time) on Wednesday, April 28, 2021.
+Failing to register yourself or your proxyholder with AST will result in you or your proxyholder not receiving a control number, which is required to vote at the meeting.

-If you do not want to attend and vote at the virtual meeting, indicate your voting instructions on the enclosed proxy form, then sign, date and return it using one of the methods below:
+If you do not want to attend and vote at the virtual meeting, indicate your voting instructions on the proxy form, then sign, date and return it using one of the methods below: